 The second is Kaolin clay.
 This is a recent method that is being tested.
 Kaolin clay is used often for cosmetic purposes, however you can try and add it to water and spray it on the leaves.
 You want it to be at a consistency where the leaves look like they are covered in the clay.
 Be mindful that when it rains, or if you water the leaves, that the clay will wash off.

 The third option is to use a small, hand-held vacuum to suck them up and drop them in soapy water away from your plants.
-If you choose to do this option, be very careful that you are only targeting cucumber beetles and not accidently sucking up any pollinators.
+If you choose to do this option, be very careful that you’re only targeting cucumber beetles and not accidently sucking up any pollinators.

-Finally, you can attempt to make cucumber beetle traps, however we don’t recommend doing this.
-Some websites suggest using something yellow, like a bowl, and covering it in vaseline or another sticky substances, however you will catch bees and other pollinators at the same time.
+Some websites suggest making traps using something yellow, like a bowl, and covering it in vaseline or another sticky substances.
+The issue with this is that you’ll catch bees and other pollinators at the same time.
 So if this was something you thought about trying, we recommend trying one of the other options above instead.

 Join our family, and grow your garden knowledge further